 Both ammonium and nitrate concentrations showed a weak increasing trend with time in the surface snow (Fig. 1).
 The weak increase in ammonium could be explained by biogenic emissions due to local plant and animal sources (Filippa et al., 2010), while the increase in nitrate has been largely attributed to atmospheric deposition (Björkman et al., 2014).
-Nitrogen deposition occurs at a rate of 282 kg N km-2 yr-1 in the region of our investigation (Lü and Tian, 2007), which equals to 0.19 mg N for the 0.5 m × 0.5 m area sampled each day (assuming nitrogen deposition occurred evenly across the year).
-Another potential source of nitrogen input could be nitrogen fixation process (Telling et al., 2011).
+Nitrogen deposition occurs at a rate of $282 \text{ kg N km}^{-2} \text{ yr}^{-1}$ in the region of our investigation (Lü and Tian, 2007), which equals 0.19 mg N for the $0.5 \text{ m} \times 0.5 \text{ m}$ area sampled each day (assuming nitrogen deposition occurred evenly across the year).
+Another potential source of nitrogen input could be the nitrogen fixation process (Telling et al., 2011).
 Bacteria are the only microorganisms that are capable of fixing atmospheric nitrogen (Bernhard, 2010).
-Potential nitrogen input from microbial processes is supported by the increase in the nitrogen-fixing Cyanobacteria (Supplementary Fig. S6) and nifH gene (Supplementary Fig. S11).
+Potential nitrogen input from microbial processes is supported by the increase in the nitrogen-fixing Cyanobacteria (Fig. S6) and nifH gene (Fig. S11).
 Cyanobacteria are known as free-living phototrophs capable of nitrogen fixation, especially in extreme environments (Chrismas et al., 2018; Makhalanyane et al., 2015; Levy-Booth et al., 2014).
-For example, Cyanobacteria were found as the main group of potential nitrogen fixers determined by quantitative PCR with three sets of specific nifH primers on the surface of the Greenland Ice Sheet (Telling et al., 2012).
+For example, Cyanobacteria were found to be the main group of potential nitrogen fixers determined by quantitative PCR with three sets of specific nifH primers on the surface of the Greenland Ice Sheet (Telling et al., 2012).
 The nitrogen fixation rate was not quantified in the present study, but the present study suggests that microbial nitrogen fixation could be an overlooked source of nitrogen in Tibetan glacier snow.
 Further transcriptomic and nitrogen-isotope analyses may provide additional evidence on the microbial activity in nitrogen fixation.